 - Intimate partner violence

 The Student Health and Counseling Center provides mental health consultation to the UAF community to enhance the psychological well-being of the UAF community.
 Consultation with the UAF community involves evaluating situations and supporting the intervention of UAF faculty and staff to manage difficult situations effectively (i.e., traumatic events, grief debriefing, etc.) with individuals of concern.
 When providing consultation, Student Health and Counseling Center counselors are guided by confidentiality, privacy practices and federal HIPAA regulations.
 The goals of consultation are to improve the current and future functioning of the consultee and to enhance services to individuals of concern.
 SHCC staff are available to consult if you have any mental health questions or concerns regarding any individual.
 Students, staff and faculty members, and parents are welcome to contact SHCC from 1-2 p.m., M-F, to consult with a counselor.
-The UAF Police Department and the Office for Student Rights and Responsibilities also provide consultation services.
+The UAF Police Department and the Office of Rights, Compliance and Accountability also provide consultation services.

 If there is an immediate concern for a student's safety or UAF community safety, please contact the UAF Police Department at 907-474-7721.